Guide to creating and managing Q-CTRL repositories

 - A file.

-All repositories by default should be private unless there is a reason to make them public.
-Some reasons on why a repository would want to be public include:
+All repositories MUST be private unless there is a reason to make them public.
+Some reasons that a repository would be made public include:

-- The repository needs to be publically viewable by people outside of Q-CTRL.
+- The repository needs to be publicly viewable by people outside of the Q-CTRL organization.

 - The repository is a fork of another public repository.

 Creating, modifying, and archiving repositories